 Truthfully, you are left feeling a little unfulfilled.
 You feel like you’re not using your full potential, and you want desperately to wake up feeling like your work is and making a difference – to someone or something.
 You just don’t know what your next move should be.

-In the year 2018 there is now more opportunity for career change than ever before.
+There is now more opportunity for career change than ever before.
 Far from being trapped (although it might feel that way!) hardworking, talented people have plenty of choices as the economy reaches out for the huge diversity of skills and experience it needs.

 Here are my 5 Top Tips for Making a Successful Career Change